 By giving customers a voice, you open yourself up to an array of insights that wouldn’t otherwise be available.
-Those insights, in turn, can be the key to reaching all your big goals:
+Those insights, in turn, can be the key to achieving all your big goals:

 Retain Existing Customers

 Many marketers tend to think of a company’s existing customers as a sure thing.
-But not every customer who spends money with you is necessarily a cheerleader for your brand.
-While a customer may buy from you, they may view you as a necessary evil because you offer the best price or the most convenient service.
+But not every customer who spends money with you is necessarily a champion of your brand.
+Although a customer may buy from you, they may view you as a necessary evil because you offer the best price or the most convenient service.
 What if all it would take to lose a customer is a competitor?

-Listening to the voice of the customer is one of the best ways to determine whether customers feel they are getting the service they deserve, where the mark is being missed, and how loyal they are likely to be.
+Listening to the voice of the customer is one of the best ways to determine whether customers feel they are receiving the service they deserve, where the mark is being missed and how loyal they are likely to be.

 With so many review sites available, dissatisfied customers have many ways to express the issues they have with your products or service.
 Negative reviews and comments on social media can cause immeasurable damage to the integrity of a brand.
 Proactively offering feedback surveys provides a way for customers to share negative feedback without telling the world.